 Are bangers and mash good for breakfast or is it a snack?
 Although considered pub grub (bar food) in Britain, bangers and mash can be an anytime of the day meal for its simplicity and comforting familiarity.

-- Make the gravy.
+- Make the onion gravy.

-Melt 1 tbsp. of butter in a pan.
+- Melt 1 tbsp. of butter in a pan.
 Add the chopped onion and cook gently until soft and lightly browned.
 Scoop out the onion bits and transfer to a bowl or plate.

-Add the remaining 1 tbsp. of butter to the pan.
+- Add the remaining 1 tbsp. of butter to the pan.
 Add the flour, all at once, stirring to remove lumps.
 Cook gently over medium heat for about five minutes or just until the the edges start to brown.
 Pour in the broth (or broth and cream) in a thin stream, stirring as you pour.
 Pour in just enough to reach the consistency that you prefer.
 Season with salt and pepper.
 Simmer for a few minutes.
 Stir in the browned onion bits.
+Keep the gravy warm.

-To assemble your bangers and mash, spread a cup of mashed potatoes on a plate.
+- To assemble your bangers and mash, spread a cup of mashed potatoes on a plate.
 Lay the sausages on top.
 Pour onion gravy over and around the mashed potatoes and sausages.
 Serve with buttered toast on the side.
 A light vegetable soup would make for a complete meal.